International Education Week

 The British Council celebrates International Education Week every year, promoting the benefits of international learning and cultural exchange to a huge community of teachers and school leaders in the UK and all over the world.
 They believe that international learning, global communication and language learning is more important now than ever.
 That’s why this year’s IEW theme is ‘Make Time For Languages’.

-This fortnight’s theme on our Language Zones is International Education – featured articles include: Linguistics in and beyond the languages classroom, How to get a cultural boost in the UK, Real-life resources, Events and festivals in the Spanish-speaking world, Festivals and fiestas in France and the French-speaking world, and Celebrations and festivals in Germany and the German-speaking world.
+International Education – featured Language Zone articles include: Linguistics in and beyond the languages classroom, How to get a cultural boost in the UK, Real-life resources, Events and festivals in the Spanish-speaking world, Festivals and fiestas in France and the French-speaking world, and Celebrations and festivals in Germany and the German-speaking world.

 Useful ideas for you and your students could include: